Skip to main content

 password: "{{REDSHIFT_PASSWORD}}"

-tempdir: "s3a://bucketName/data",
+tempdir: "s3a://bucketName/data"

 aws_iam_role: "arn:aws:iam::aws_count_id:role/role_name"